-It is now the harvesting season and you have successfully reaped your corn produce and is now ready to be transported straight to your customers or to be delivered to the manufacturer.
-Alternatively, perhaps you own a trucking business and you have to take note of the maximum capacity your truck can hold, to avoid any mishaps or complications during the transportation.
+It is now the harvesting season and you have successfully reaped your corn production and is now ready to be transported straight to your customers or to be delivered to the manufacturer.
+Alternatively, perhaps you own trucking business and you have to take note of the maximum capacity your truck can hold, to avoid any mishaps or complications during transportation.
 Either way, you may have concerns about how many bushels of corn can actually fit in a semi-trailer.

 Roughly around 900 up to 1,000 bushels of corn can be loaded into a semi-trailer.
 Ideally, the test weight of each bushel of corn plays an important role in finding out the total number of bushels you can fit in a semi-trailer.
 Depending on the actual size of the trailer and its maximum capacity.